Tax Form Calculator

 Quick answers for South Dakota filers: no state income tax applies, but federal taxes, Medicare, and FICA still affect your paycheck.

-How do capital gains affect my paycheck in South Dakota?
+How do charitable contributions affect taxes in South Dakota?

 Important Notes